cwwmbm/linkedinscraper/README.md

         -  2 - remote
         -  empty (no value) - any one of the above.
 - `desc_words`: An array of keywords to filter out job postings based on their description.
-- `title_only`: boolean (true/false) value that controls how job filtering is done:
-  -  true: ONLY jobs that have at least one of the words from 'title_words' in its title will be considered, the rest will be discarded
+- `title_include`: An array of keywords to filter job postings based on their title.
+Keep *only* jobs that have at least one of the words from 'title_words' in its title.
+Leave empty if you don't want to filter by title.
-  -  false: jobs that have ANY of the word from 'title_words' will be discarded, the rest will be scraped.
-- `title_words`: An array of keywords to filter job postings based on their title and based on 'title_only' value.
+- `title_exclude`: An array of keywords to filter job postings based on their title.
+Discard jobs that have ANY of the word from 'title_words' in its title.
+Leave empty if you don't want to filter by title.
+- `languages`: Script will auto-detect the language from the description.
+If the language is not in this list, the job will be discarded.
+Leave empty if you don't want to filter by language.
+Use "en" for English, "de" for German, "fr" for French, "es" for Spanish, etc. See documentation for langdetect for more details.
 - `timespan`: The time range for the job postings. "r604800" for the past week, "r84600" for the last 24 hours.
 Basically "r" plus 60 * 60 * 24 * <number of days>.
 - `jobs_tablename`: The name of the table in the SQLite database where the job postings will be stored.
 - `filtered_jobs_tablename`: The name of the table in the SQLite database where the filtered job postings will be stored.